JeremiahSeagraves/AlphanumericRecognizer/README.md

 ### Second way - The Dockerized way!
 First, be sure that you have docker and docker-composer installed.

-Then, create the images for each service with the following command:
+Then, create the images for each service with the following command in the root folder:

 `mvn clean install`

 Each service has the dockerfile-maven-plugin that has the configuration for each service image, this plugin will be ran with the previous command.

-After creating images for all services, go to the root dir and run:
+After running the previous command from the root folder, all images will be created, then just need to run (also from root folder):

 `docker-compose up -d`